esl/MongoosePush/README.md

 ### Healthcheck

-MongoosePush exposes `/healthcheck` endpoint, from which you can get information about current status of connections in a `JSON` format, grouped by connection pool.
-An example with 2 pools, one being connected to the service and the other one not would look like this:
+MongoosePush exposes a `/healthcheck` endpoint, from which you can get information about the current status of all connections in a `JSON` format, grouped by connection pool.
+An example with 2 pools, one being connected to the service and the other one not, would look like this:

 ```json
 [